shining-armour/MyAndroidLearnings/Navigations/Unscramble_App/ReadMe.md

 # UnScramble App
 A Single Fragment Game App where the user have to guess the scrambled words.
 The app displays one scrambled word at a time, and the player has to guess the word using all the letters from the scrambled word.
 The player scores 20 points if the word is correct, otherwise the player can try any number of times.
+There are total 10 words per game session.

 # Screenshots
 <img src="https://github.com/shining-armour/MyAndroidLearnings/blob/main/Navigations/Unscramble_App/screenshots/Screenshot_1.png" width="250" height="450"> <img src="https://github.com/shining-armour/MyAndroidLearnings/blob/main/Navigations/Unscramble_App/screenshots/Screenshot_2.png" width="250" height="450">